fzipp/bmfont/README.md

 }
 ```

-Only load the control data of a bitmap font:
+Only load the descriptor of a bitmap font:

 ```
 package main